alamin147/streaming-app/README.md

 # streaming-app
 # Todo
-    - profile edit
+    - admin
-    - make ui better single video page
     - create new model for tags(action, adv, hr..)
     - redirect to login if cookie is missing
-    - few of menu list implementation
+    - all delete has a issue